xquery/ml-utils/README.md

 Download [release](https://github.com/xquery/ml-utils/releases) appropriate for your operating system and run the included install script.

 ### Quick Start
-All tools look in your home directory for [.ml-utils](etc/.ml-utils) dotfile for MarkLogic connection details (or supply path with -c option).
+All tools look in your home directory for [.ml-utils](etc/.ml-utils) dotfile for MarkLogic connection details.

 1) Copy etc/.ml-utils to ~/.ml-utils